starkxun/moonwell-bug-bounty/docs/OEV_WRAPPER_LIQUIDATION_SPEC.md

-# OEV Wrapper Liquidation Specification
+# OEV Liquidation Specification

-This document explains how to use the `ChainlinkOEVWrapper` and `ChainlinkOEVMorphoWrapper` contracts to perform liquidations with early price access.
+This document explains how to use the `ChainlinkOEVWrapper` and `ChainlinkOEVMorphoWrapper` contracts to perform liquidations with early price access in the Moonwell protocol.

 ---